-- 5. Whenever a row is mentioned (as in the first line of the text) you may infer that it is related to a ... - a) freight b) fought c) flight - fight e) fright d) - 6.
-In the text, the underlined expressions leading, samesex and plans are respectively - verb, noun, noun a) - adjective, adjective, verb b) - adjective, noun, noun c) - verb, noun, verb d) - e) adjective, adjective, noun - 7.
-In which of the following alternatives the word "bill" has the same meaning as shown in the text? - They sent us a bill for the work they had done. a) - He found a ten-dollar-bill on the pavement yesterday. b) - It is forbidden to post bills on the wall. c) - Members on both sides of the House supported the d) bill. - He got up of his table, paid his bill and left. e)
+- 7. In which of the following alternatives the word "bill" has the same meaning as shown in the text? - a) They sent us a bill for the work they had done. - b) He found a ten-dollar-bill on the pavement yesterday. - c) It is forbidden to post bills on the wall. - d) Members on both sides of the House supported the bill. - e) He got up of his table, paid his bill and left.